What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 Mall

-The Parisian department stores being a must during your visit, we can recommend going to Le Bon Marché.
+The Parisian department stores being a must during your visit, I can also recommend going to Le Bon Marché.

 Missed by many tourists, Le Bon Marché is one of the oldest stores of its kind.
-It is mostly visited by Parisians and the atmosphere is a little different.
+It is mostly visited by locals and the atmosphere is a little different.

 There you’ll find up-and-coming creators and exclusive cosmetic brands.